A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images: Introduction

 Following the step of the first reported work in the area of computerized B-lines scoring \cite{brattain2013automated}, various studies have investigated automatic B-line detection methodologies.
 Anantrasirichai et. al. posed the line detection as an inverse problem \cite{anantrasirichai2016automatic,anantrasirichai2017line}, where a gray scale LUS image is converted to a representation of radius and orientation in the Radon domain.
 The inverse problem is then solved using the alternating direction method of multipliers.
 Moshavegh et. al. \cite{moshavegh2018automatic} used a random walk method to delineate the pleural line, and then applied an alternate sequential filtration to identify B-lines in the area that excludes the upper pleural region.
 In the context of evaluating COVID-19 patients, Karakus et. al. \cite{karakucs2020detection} have improved the line detection performance by regularizing the solution using the Cauchy proximal splitting (CPS) algorithm \cite{karakucs2020convergence}.
 This promotes statistical sparsity by utilising the Cauchy-based penalty function.
 However, all these schemes require an initial detection of the pleural line in order to locate the lung space.
-With the rising of deep learning technique, Van Sloun and Demi \cite{van2019localizing} proposed a weakly-supervised learning method, which exploits 20 convolutional layers to perform B-line localization by gradient-weighted class activation mapping (grad-CAM) \cite{selvaraju2017grad}, but the class activation mapping is far less precise to isolate the B-lines.
+With the advent of deep learning technique, Van Sloun and Demi \cite{van2019localizing} proposed a weakly-supervised learning method, which exploits 20 convolutional layers to perform B-line localization by gradient-weighted class activation mapping (grad-CAM) \cite{selvaraju2017grad}, but the class activation mapping is far less precise to isolate the B-lines.
+Baloescu et. al. \cite{Baloescu2020automated} used neural networks with 3-D filters for B-line quantification, but the work was limited to supervised learning.
+Though Kerdegari et. al. \cite{Kerdegari2021bline} combined the long short-term memory (LSTM) network and temporal attention to achieve B-line localization, the complex structure of LSTM is often demanding on the hardware.